vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ./hack/generate-values.sh -d vcap.me > ./cf-install-values.yml
 ```
 Append the app_registry credentials to your DockerHub registry to the bottom of the `./cf-install-values.yml` replacing with your information.
 You can copy/paste  or use the following command.
-> Note - don't lave out the quotes and enter the repeated username is not a typo, it's the current requirement.
+> Note - The repeated username is not a typo, it's the current requirement and don't forget the quotes.

-> Note2 - If you want to use another registry check out the [instructions ](https://github.com/cloudfoundry/cf-for-k8s/blob/master/docs/deploy.md)
+> Note2 - To use another registry follow the [instructions under step 3](https://github.com/cloudfoundry/cf-for-k8s/blob/master/docs/deploy.md)

 ```
 cat >> cf-install-values.yml << EOL